EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 **Here's How**

+##### Flatseal

+1. In Desktop Mode, open Discover and download Flatseal
+2. Open Flatseal and click Lutris on the left hand side of the screen
+3. Scroll down to Filesystem and enable `All user files`
+4. Close out of Flatseal and proceed to the next screen

+##### Lutris

 1. Open Lutris
 2. Single click the `PKHeX` tile in Lutris, click the `Wine` icon at the bottom of the Lutris application, click `Wine configuration`
 3. Click the `Drives` tab, check `Show dot files`, click `Apply`, `OK`